fullrobot/cookiecutter-django/docs/project-generation-options.rst

 use_drf:
     Indicates whether the project should be configured to use `Django Rest Framework`_.

+use_graphql:
+    Indicates whether the project should be configured to use `Graphene Django`_.

 custom_bootstrap_compilation:
     Indicates whether the project should support Bootstrap recompilation via the selected JavaScript task runner's task.
 This can be useful